Willie History, Family Crest & Coats of Arms

 - J. C. Willie, American Republican politician, Alternate Delegate to Republican National Convention from Florida, 1904

-- Dave Willie, American Democrat politician, Alternate Delegate to Democratic National Convention from Wisconsin, 2000
+- Dave Willie, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Wisconsin, 2000

 - John Willie Drummond (1919-2016), American politician, Member of the South Carolina Senate (1966-2008)